5l1v3r1/Basicify/README.md

 ## To Do

-Add Auto Spread
+Add Auto Spread,
-Auto Infect USB's
+Auto Infect USB's,
-Jumpscare's
+Jumpscare's,
-GPU Destroyer
+GPU Destroyer.

 This github repository is made for educational purposes only.
 The developer is not responsible for any misuse of this software. **Do not use this software for illegal purposes.**